chaoss/wg-value/focus-areas/ecosystem/social-currency-metric-system.md

 ### Data Collection Strategies

 Community member comments are available from trace data.
 The SCMS ideally imports the comment text automatically into a tool for tagging.

+**Legal and Regulatory Considerations**

+_Points of destruction_: Detailed data is destroyed after _xx_ months has passed.
+Quantitative calculations are kept for up to 250 weeks per GDPR compliance.
+Data older than 250 weeks becomes archived data you cannot manipulate but can see.
+Users can negotiate the primary statistic.

 ## References